-Most of the from the and other stars comes from a chain of nuclear .
+Most of the energy from the sun and other stars comes from a chain of nuclear fusion reactions.
 The end of this chain is marked by the fusion of protons with beryllium-7 to form boron-8.
-This process is key in determining the flow of that reach the Earth.
+This process is key in determining the flow of high-energy solar neutrinos that reach the Earth.

-A on this topic is published in the journal Physics Letters B.
+A research paper on this topic is published in the journal Physics Letters B.

 The new protocol gives scientists a better tool for determining the rate of fusion of protons with beryllium-7 at low energy using data from experiments conducted at higher energy.
 The result agrees statistically with the currently recommended value.
 It also reduces the uncertainty by a factor of five.